AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Get an accessibility license plate or placard if you do not already have one.
 That’ll make it much easier to park close to your destination.

 1. Learn to drive with your physical disability.
-If you developed a physical disability after learning to drive, you might need to adjust the way you operate your vehicle.
+Though there are typically no additional legal driving requirements for people with disabilities, if you developed a physical disability after learning to drive, you might need to adjust the way you operate your vehicle.
 A driver rehab specialist can help.
-Find an instructor near you on the Association for Driver Rehabilitation Specialists website.2
+Find an instructor near you on the Association for Driver Rehabilitation Specialists website.3

 2. Don’t forget to take your medications.
 Set prescription timer caps or phone reminders and try to keep similar schedules for meals, rest, and other parts of your routine.

-3. Don’t worry that you are slowing others down.
-Don’t put your health at risk to please others.
+3. Practice defensive driving.
+Don’t worry about driving slower than others — it’s not worth putting your health at risk to please others who may be driving faster than you or above the legal speed limit.
 Only travel with companions who understand your needs, whether they are a family member or a friend.
 Breaking up your group into multiple vehicles can also address these concerns.

 4. Don’t rush.
 Schedule plenty of time for breaks and recovery, both during the trip and after.
 Ensure that sleeping conditions for each night are as comfortable as possible.
 If you need to, plan to stay in a hotel for a few more hours, or a whole day instead of driving for long stretches.